Truckers: Think Twice Before Carrying Passengers

 Even now, months later, the exact causes of the accident have not been reported.
 The reasons why the young girl was in the truck are unclear, and while alcohol was not a factor, the actual cause of the rollover has not been publicly identified by investigators.

-In spite of all the potential questions, one point seems evident: commercial semis are not a good place to carry casual passengers.
-Even while truck passengers may be less susceptible to injuries in two-vehicle collisions, the heavy vehicles are still prone to severe accidents.
+In spite of all the potential questions, one point seems evident: commercial semis is not a good place to carry casual passengers.
+Even while truck passengers may be less susceptible to injuries in two-vehicle collisions, heavy vehicles are still prone to severe accidents.
 Anyone in a truck still risks serious injury.

 Federal Regulations Pertaining to Truck Passengers are Somewhat Vague